kartonfarkas/api_docs/source/suite/emails/email_copy.rst

 Copying an Email Campaign
 =========================

-Copies the specified email campaign.
-Optionally, a name can be defined for the new email campaign.
+Makes a copy of a specified email campaign, and can rename the new copy (optional).

 Endpoint
 --------